 Start With Yourself

 You can begin your genealogy research by starting with yourself.
-Obviously this information is free as you will know many details.
+This information is free as you will know many details.
 You will know when and where you were born, where you were raised, where you went to school, and so on.

-From this initial starting point you can then expand and fill in what you know about your parents and grandparents.
+From this initial starting point, you can then expand and fill in what you know about your parents and grandparents.

 Look Around The Home

 Your home has a wealth of information that you may or may not know that you already have.
 The types of information that you may find may include certificates, wedding invitations, photographs, health records, etc.

 My What Sources of Information At Home Can You Find? article will help you identify what sources of information that you may already have.

 If they do want to keep the original then you can copy them if you have a photocopier, or transcribe the details onto paper.

 Your relatives will know a lot about your ancestors.
-It is therefore a good option to ask them what they know.
+It is, therefore, a good option to ask them what they know.
 Not only will your relatives have a wealth of information but it may not be recorded.

-Although you may want to take a cake or flowers as you do not really want to turn up empty handed and leave with so much.
+Although you may want to take a cake or flowers as you do not want to turn up empty-handed and leave with so much.

-Considerations to make before you visit your relatives!
+Considerations to make before your visit!